-DMARC (domain-based message authentication, reporting and conformance) is an email authentication protocol designed to help email domain owners protect their domain from unauthorised use - e.g. a sender using your domain to send unauthorised email for phishing and other purposes.
+DMARC (domain-based message authentication, reporting and conformance) is an email authentication protocol designed to help email domain owners protect their domain from 'spoofing', or unauthorised use - e.g. a sender using your domain to send unauthorised email for phishing and other purposes.

 A DMARC policy allows a sender to indicate that their messages are protected by SPF and/or DKIM, and tells the recipient what to do if neither of those authentication methods passes – e.g. junk or reject the message.